Petrovsk, Saratov Oblast: Geography

 It is located on the Volga Upland, on the banks of the Medveditsa River, 104 km northwest of Saratov, on the Atkarsk-Sennaya railway line of the Volga Railway, next to the Saratov — Penza highway, 12 km from the border with the Penza region.
 The railway station is called Petrovsk-Saratovsky to avoid confusion with the localities of the same name in the Chita and Yaroslavl regions.
 On the southern outskirts of the city, there was previously a military airfield Petrovsk (in the late 1990s, abandoned, partially dismantled: what remained, fell into complete disrepair).

 Administrative and municipal status

 Within the framework of administrative divisions, Petrovsk serves as the administrative center of Petrovsky District, even though it is not a part of it.
 As an administrative division, it is incorporated separately as Petrovsk Town Under Oblast Jurisdiction—an administrative unit with the status equal to that of the districts.
 As a municipal division, Petrovsk Town Under Oblast Jurisdiction is incorporated within Petrovsky Municipal District as Petrovsk Urban Settlement.

-Famous people

-Ivan Vasilyevich Panfilov - Soviet military leader, major general, commander of the famous 316th rifle division ("Panfilov"), Hero of the Soviet Union (1942, posthumously).

-Russian poetess Iskrenko, Nina Yurievna

-Knushevitsky, Viktor Nikolaevich - Soviet pop composer and conductor.

-Knushevitsky, Svyatoslav Nikolaevich - cellist, prof. Moscow Conservatory, laureate of the state prize, ZDI RSFSR.

-Kazankina, Tatyana Vasilievna - track and field athlete, three-time Olympic champion, world record holder, ZMS of the USSR.